Dinner Planner - Meal Planner with Grocery Shopping List

 Nothing is worse than not having something simple for a recipe.

-– Don’t forget to add your household/paper products to the list.
+– Don’t forget to add your household/paper products to the list, so you don’t need to return to the grocery store.

-PLANNING – Pick the dinner recipes that suit your lifestyle the best.
+Pick the dinner recipes that suit your lifestyle the best.
 Do you need 30 minutes or less for a recipe?
 Do you love to tinker in the kitchen with new recipes?
 When doing your weekly planning, pick the recipes are going to work the best for you and your family.
+Set Realistic Goals: Begin with simple and achievable meal planning goals.
+For example, start with planning for just a few meals a week and gradually build up as you get more comfortable.

 Gone are the days when you could only shop one local store.
 We have such an awesome variety of healthy stores, and each one can provide a different selection of foods and home supplies.